What are the street names/slang terms?

 What are its short-term effects?

 At high doses, PCP can cause hallucinations as well as seizures, coma, and death (though death more often results from accidental injury or suicide during PCP intoxication).
 Other effects that can occur at high doses are nausea, vomiting, blurred vision, flicking up and down of the eyes, drooling, loss of balance, and dizziness.
-High doses can also cause effects similar to symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, a sensation of distance from one’s environment, and catatonia.
+High doses can also cause effects similar to symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, and a sensation of distance from one’s environment.
 Speech is often sparse and garbled.

 PCP has sedative effects, and interactions with other central nervous system depressants, such as alcohol and benzodiazepines, can lead to coma or accidental overdose.